blog2i2j/cybersader..cyberbase/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/TrueNAS Scale Guacamole/TrueNAS Scale Guacamole.md

 - Had to create all of the below datasets
 	- ![](_attachments/file-20251004142532434.png)

+- Permission the datasets
+	- For the `data` dataset
+		-
+	- For the `init` dataset
+		-

 - Had to also initialize the database schema via TrueNAS shell
 	- change directories to the init dataset
 	- Run the command mentioned here
 		- https://github.com/boschkundendienst/guacamole-docker-compose/tree/master?tab=readme-ov-file#preparesh
 		- Match the current guacamole version

 Copy the below compose file